TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

         binary_size = <0x60000>;
     };

-- *spmc_id* defines the endpoint ID value that SPMC can query through ``FFA_ID_GET``.
+* *spmc_id* defines the endpoint ID value that SPMC can query through ``FFA_ID_GET``.
-- *maj_ver/min_ver*.
+* *maj_ver/min_ver*.
 SPMD checks provided FF-A version versus its internal version and aborts if not matching.
-- *exec_state* defines the SPMC execution state (AArch64 or AArch32).
+* *exec_state* defines the SPMC execution state (AArch64 or AArch32).
   Notice Hafnium used as a SPMC only supports AArch64.
-- *load_address* and *binary_size* are mostly used to verify secondary entry points fit into the loaded binary image.
+* *load_address* and *binary_size* are mostly used to verify secondary entry points fit into the loaded binary image.
-- *entrypoint* defines the cold boot primary core entry point used by SPMD (currently matches ``BL32_BASE``) to enter the SPMC.
+* *entrypoint* defines the cold boot primary core entry point used by SPMD (currently matches ``BL32_BASE``) to enter the SPMC.

 Other nodes in the manifest are consumed by Hafnium in the secure world.
 A sample can be found at `[7]`_:

-- The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates a FF-A compliant SP.
+* The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates a |FF-A| compliant SP.
 The *load_address* field specifies the load address at which BL2 loaded the SP package.
-- The *cpus* node provides the platform topology and allows MPIDR to VMPIDR mapping.
+* The *cpus* node provides the platform topology and allows MPIDR to VMPIDR mapping.
   Note the primary core is declared first, then secondary cores are declared in reverse order.
-- The *memory* nodes provide platform information on the ranges of memory available for use by SPs at runtime.
-These ranges relate to either secure or non-secure memory, depending on the *device_type* field.
-  If the field specifies "memory" the range is secure, else if it specifies "ns-memory" the memory is non-secure.
-The system integrator must exclude the memory used by other components that are not SPs, such as the monitor, or the SPMC itself, the OS Kernel/Hypervisor, or other NWd VMs.
+* The *memory* nodes provide platform information on the ranges of memory available for use by SPs at runtime.
+These ranges relate to either normal or device and secure or non-secure memory, depending on the *device_type* field.
+The system integrator must exclude the memory used by other components that are not SPs, such as the monitor, or the SPMC itself, the OS Kernel/Hypervisor, NWd VMs, or peripherals that shall not be used by any of the SPs.
+The following are the supported *device_type* fields:

+   * "memory": normal secure memory.
+   * "ns-memory": normal non-secure memory.
+   * "device-memory": device secure memory.
+   * "ns-device-memory": device non-secure memory.

-  The SPMC  limits the SP's address space such that they can only refer to memory inside of those ranges, either by defining memory region nodes in their manifest as well as memory starting at the load address until the limit defined by the memory size.
+  The SPMC limits the SP's address space such that they can only refer to memory inside of those ranges, either by defining memory region or device region nodes in their manifest as well as memory starting at the load address until the limit defined by the memory size.
+The SPMC also checks for overlaps between the regions.
   Thus, the SPMC prevents rogue SPs from tampering with memory from other components.

 .. code:: shell